9 Top-Rated Resorts in the Adirondacks

 5. High Peaks Resort, Lake Placid

 On-site amenities include a large state-of-the-art fitness center, and an impressive four swimming pools (two indoor, two outdoor).
+Kayaks and paddleboards are available for guest use.
 Casual and fine-dining restaurants are also available.

 Accommodation: High Peaks Resort

-A popular back-to-nature destination for couples and families alike, Garnet Hill Lodge looks every bit as if it has always been a part of the landscape.
-This historic, rustic lodge has in fact been offering quality Adirondack vacations for decades and continues to attract guests year-round for such activities as cross-country skiing and snowshoeing, hiking, biking, and white-water rafting (canoes, kayaks, and bikes are included with your stay).
-On-site amenities include a restaurant with lake views (be sure to try the fish and chips), and breakfast is complimentary.
+A popular back-to-nature destination for couples and families alike, the 3-star Garnet Hill Lodge looks every bit as if it has always been a part of the landscape.
+This historic, rustic lodge has in fact been offering quality Adirondack vacations for decades and continues to attract guests year-round for such activities as cross-country skiing and snowshoeing, hiking, biking, and white-water rafting.
+Best of all, use of the resort's canoes, kayaks, and bikes is included with your stay.

 Accommodation: Garnet Hill Lodge